aruraghuwanshi/ZendeskCodingChallenge-TicketViewerAPI/README.md

 # ZendeskCodingChallenge-TicketViewerAPI
-An Model-View-Controller based Ticket Viewer application supporting functions like individual ticket viewing as well as processing of multiple tickets via pagenation<br /><br />
+A Model-View-Controller based Ticket Viewer application supporting functions like individual ticket viewing as well as processing of multiple tickets via pagenation<br /><br />

 # Instructions
 This is a Java based implementation of the Ticket Viewer using the Zednesk Ticket APIs.
 This can be imported into any IDE which supports Java (eg: Eclipse/STS).
 Then run the project using the class which contains the main - TicketingSystemApplication.java<br />